JLL moves to new Melbourne office

 To help our clients see a brighter way, we lead by example.

-The plan was to consolidate into two floors – 32 and 33 – increasing our footprint by 20% to 3,660 square metres and creating an exemplar of the modern office – one that our people wanted to be in, could work effectively in, and would be proud to show to our clients, partners, the industry, and even friends and family.
+The plan was to consolidate into two floors at 101 Collins – 32 and 33 – increasing our footprint by 20% to 3,660 square metres and creating an exemplar of the modern office.
+This would be an office where our people wanted to be, where they could work effectively, be happy to bring their clients, and show it off to their friends.

 An aspirational briefing document compiled by our workplace strategy team and project steering committee was informed by utilisation insights in our old office space, staff feedback, and interviews and workshops with our executives.
 It combined with our conceptual goals to guide the project.